Shipping Fireworks

 – Miscellaneous hazmat

 Although most of these classes hold class levels, some sit between for more specific items.
-For example, fireworks that you see on holidays as “display fireworks”, are class 1.3G hazmat shipment.
+For example, fireworks seen on holidays, classified as “display fireworks,” are Class 1.3G hazmat shipments.
 ATF licensed drivers to manage this sort of cargo.
 While shipping low-grade “consumer” fireworks of class 1.4G, no ATF license or permit is required to accept or ship.

-While knowing your shipment’s freight class and hazard class is a crucial step.
+Knowing your shipment’s freight class and hazard class is a crucial step in the shipping process.
 However, the carrier you choose must be sure they have the space and ability to handle your shipment.
-A wrong freight or hazmat class could result in regrading of the freight.
-This is a billing adjustment after the shipment or for a missed pickup.
+Incorrect freight or hazmat classification could result in reclassification of the freight.
+This is a billing adjustment for a shipment that was not picked up or for a missed pickup.

-Just as you need a qualified carrier to ship your fireworks.
-You as the shipper also need to be certified as a hazmat shipper.
-With that, if you’re not a certified hazmat shipper, your shipment isn’t leaving.
-Licensed carriers will not handle an unlicensed hazmat shipment.
-Visit the Transportation Compliance Associates’ website here to be certified as a hazmat shipper.
+Just as you need a qualified carrier to ship your fireworks, you, as the shipper, also need to be certified as a hazmat shipper.
+With that, if you’re not a certified hazmat shipper, your shipment will not be leaving.
+Licensed carriers will not transport an unlicensed hazmat shipment.
+To be certified as a hazmat shipper, visit the Transportation Compliance Associates’ website.
+You can take your training online via an interactive class or through a live webinar.
+You can also complete your training at an on-site location.

-– Identification Number – UN or NA Number.
+– An Identification Number – UN or NA Number.

-– Emergency response company’s name and phone number
+– Your emergency response company’s name and phone number

-Having a correct BOL (Bill of Lading) secures a smoother process.
+Having a correct BOL secures a smoother process.
 This also lowers the risk of surprise charges months after your shipment is complete.
-Make sure everything is correct when filling out the official shipping paperwork.
+Ensure that everything is accurate when completing the official shipping paperwork.

 Tips on How to Ship Fireworks

-While shipping fireworks, or any hazmat shipment, can be risky.
-With that, be sure to know that your cargo is packaged correctly is crucial.
-Some of the most common packagings that would work best with hazardous items are:
+Shipping fireworks, or any hazmat shipment, can be risky.
+With that, be sure to know that knowing your cargo is packaged correctly is crucial.
+The best packaging supplies for shipping hazardous materials depend on your specific needs and the nature of the items being shipped.
+Some of the most common packagings that would work best with hazardous items like fireworks are:

 – Corrugated fiberboard box